neams-th-coe/cardinal/doc/content/tutorials/triso.md

 [tally filter](https://docs.openmc.org/en/stable/usersguide/tallies.html#filters).
 If we *did* use a cell-type filter, then we would tally all three pebbles as the same region in space, because all three pebbles have ID 1.
 Instead, we specify a `cell_instance` filter, which will add tallies for each unique cell ID$+$instance combination.
-Finally, because we have repeated lattices nested one level below the root universe, we set the `solid_cell_level = 1`.
+Finally, because the repeated pebble cells we'd like to tally in are repeated in the lattice nested one level below the root universe, we set the `solid_cell_level = 1`.

 !listing /tutorials/pebbles/openmc.i
   block=Problem